clampro/mirareru/README.md

 Various bits and pieces were lifted off straight from the internet (like Stackoverflow and other sources) and I had to resort to asking AI for help regarding CSS where I am clueless.

+Important: Please be very careful if you plan to expose this app to the internet.
+I have not taken any particular steps to harden the security, due to my lack of knowledge of doing so.

 ### Roadmap

 - [ ] Refactor code (right now it's a mess)